-The Pilgrims' Beliefs and the Founding of America
+Thanksgiving Special - The Pilgrims' Beliefs and the Founding of America

-SUMMARY KEYWORDS

-pilgrims, christian worldview, england, called, film, mayflower, america, mayflower compact, king james, church, bible, puritans, guy fawkes, jerry, god, people, day, died, holland, voyage

-SPEAKERS

-The Christian Worldview Free Resources, Host: David Wheaton, Program Director, Audio Sound bite: The Pilgrims, Sponsor: Samaritan Ministries, Jerry Newcombe
+Saturday, Nov 26, 2022 08:00AM CT • 54:00

+Thanksgiving Special: The Pilgrims Beliefs in the Founding of America.

+That is the topic we'll discuss today, right here on The Christian Worldview Radio Program where the mission is to sharpen the biblical worldview of Christians and to proclaim the good news of Jesus Christ.
+I'm David Wheaton, the host.

+The Christian Worldview is a nonprofit and listener-supported radio ministry, we are able to broadcast on the radio station, website or app on which you are listening today.
+Because of the support of listeners like you.
+Thank you for your prayer, your encouragement, and your support.
+You can connect with us by visiting our website, TheChristianWorldview.org, calling our toll free number which is 1-888-646-2233 or by writing to PO Box 401 Excelsior, Minnesota 55331.

-The Pilgrims' beliefs and the founding of America.
-That is the topic we'll discuss today, this Thanksgiving weekend, right here on The Christian Worldview Radio Program, where the mission is to sharpen the biblical worldview of Christians and to proclaim the good news of Jesus Christ.
-I'm David Wheaton, the host, and our website is The ChristianWorldview.org.
-Thank you for tuning in and listening to The Christian Worldview and for your support as well.
-Thanks also to our national sponsor, Samaritan Ministries, who provide a biblical solution to health care as Christians share and pay one another's medical bills.
-We have been Samaritan members for many years, through several health needs, and we couldn't recommend it more highly.
-Just go to our website, TheChristianWorldview.org and click on the Samaritan Ministries banner, or you can call the dedicated Christian Worldview listener line that goes to them at 1-877-691-1625.
-I just encourage you to look into whether Samaritan Ministries would be a great solution for your healthcare needs.
-This is Thanksgiving weekend and I Thessalonians 5:16 says, "Rejoice always; pray without ceasing; in everything give thanks; for this is God's will for you in Christ Jesus.
-And despite anyone's circumstances, if you are alive and you are living in the United States of America, each one of us has so much to be thankful for.
-Just the gift that God gives us of life, of living in this country.
+Today's program first aired last Thanksgiving weekend, but I think you will find it just as relevant.
+And a needed reminder, this Thanksgiving.
+Here's the preview for that program.
+Il Thessalonians 5:16 says, "Rejoice always pray without ceasing.
+In everything give thanks for this is God's will for you in Christ Jesus."
+And despite anyone circumstances if you are alive, and you are living in the United States of America, each one of us has so much to be thankful for just the gift that God gives us of life of living in this country.

 I know it's not going the right direction, but it's so much better than many other countries around the world.
-And beyond all that, if you have responded to God's offer to save you through the person of Christ and what He did for you on the cross, paying God's required death penalty for your sin, if you've received that gift of forgiveness and eternal life, there's nothing more priceless and valuable in that.
-You have everything to be thankful for because you have eternal life with God in heaven coming someday, you have been reconciled to God, and have peace with him.
-And you won't face God in judgment.
-If you haven't come to saving faith, my question for you is, why not?
+And beyond all that if you have responded to God's offer, to save you through the person of Christ and what He did for you on the cross, paying God's required death penalty for your sin.
+If you've received that gift of forgiveness and eternal life there's nothing more priceless and valuable.
+In that you have everything to be thankful for because you have eternal life with God in heaven coming someday.
+You have been reconciled to God and have peace with him and you won't face God in judgment.

+If you haven't come to saving faith.
+My question for you is, why not?
 Why not receive the most priceless, eternally valuable gift of forgiveness and eternal life that God is offering to you?
-The Bible says, "Believe on the Lord Jesus Christ and you will be saved."
-Find out more about how you can do that by going to our website, TheChristianWorldview.org and clicking on the page, What must I do to be saved?
+The Bible says believe on the Lord Jesus Christ and you will be saved.
+Find out more about how you can do that by going to our website, TheChristianWorldview.org and clicking on the page "What must I do to be saved?"

-Host